 This article is for general guidance only and is not financial or professional advice.
 Any links are for your own information, and do not constitute any form of recommendation by Saga.
 You should not solely rely on this information to make any decisions, and consider seeking independent professional advice.
 All figures and information in this article are correct at the time of publishing, but laws, entitlements, tax treatments and allowances may change in the future.

-Anyone making large gifts to loved ones during their lifetime is being warned it could see their family or friends stung with a surprise tax bill after they’ve died.
+If you want to make a large gift to loved ones during your lifetime, be aware that your family or friends could be stung with a surprise tax bill after you’ve died.

 To work out whether anyone in your family could be faced with a retrospective bill, it’s important to understand the tax rules on lifetime gifts and why it’s not a foolproof way of mitigating IHT.

-When you give away money during your lifetime it won’t automatically leave your estate for IHT purposes.
-Instead, it’ll be regarded by HMRC as a ‘potentially exempt transfer’ or PET.
+When you give away money or other assets during your lifetime they won’t automatically leave your estate for IHT purposes.
+Instead, they’ll be regarded by HMRC as a ‘potentially exempt transfer’ or PET.

-(This is unless it falls within one the designated IHT gifting allowances, such as the annual gift exemption that currently allows you to give away £3,000 per year to anyone, and won't count towards the value of an estate).
+The exceptions are gifts that fit under one of the IHT gifting allowances, such as the annual gift exemption that allows you to give away £3,000 per year to anyone, or the regular gifts out of income exemption.

-In some cases, if a donor dies before seven years have passed after giving away substantial sums, the recipients could be faced with a tax charge.
+In some cases, if someone gives away large amounts and then dies within seven years, the recipients could be faced with a tax bill.

 Years between gift and death | Rate of tax on the gift |